Grim-/Outward-Item-Overrider/README.md

 Uses XML serialization and deserialization for its configuration file as to easily translate the configuration into C# classes and objects.
 The project now also uses the OLogger class to debug information in-game

+## Massive thanks and pretty much all credit goes to Grim- (Emo#7953) for making the initial mod.

 # Outward Item Overrider

 An attempt at providing a simple method of Modifying Item Stats (Weapons, Armour, Bags) in Outward via XML configuration files.